IkeSteoger/storefront/README.md

 - As a user, I want to see the products that I’ve added to my shopping cart in a growing list on the side of the page”.
 - As a user, I want to change the quantity of items I intend to purchase in the header. i.e. CART (1)
 - As a user, I want to be able to remove an item from my shopping cart.
+- As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock.
+- As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it.

 ### Links and Resources